 The fair value of cash and cash equivalents, interest receivable, accounts payables and accrued liabilities, loans to members due on demand, deposits from members due on demand and member share accounts redeemable on demand approximate their carrying amount due to short term to maturity.

-The fair value of deposits with Central 1 is approximated by its carrying amounts due to the short - term maturity and repricing of the investments at market rates of return.
+The fair value of deposit investments is approximated by its carrying amounts due to the short term maturity and repricing of the investments at market rates of return.